wtnwin111/interview/src/com/interview/flag/README.md

 #F

-1. Return the index of the max element in a vector, if there are several results, return them in the same probability.
+1. [Array] Return the index of the max element in a vector, if there are several results, return them in the same probability.

     *HINT: find the max, and do random pick like shuffle, better solution will achieve O(1) space complexity by do random pick during the scan.*

-2. Given a dict of words, find pair of words can concatenate to create a palindrome.
+2. [String] Given a dict of words, find pair of words can concatenate to create a palindrome.

     *HINT: find all the palindrome suffix and prefix of a word, and check if there exist a word could create a palindrome.
 In this case, the length of word can be think as constant time. so time complexity is O(N).

-3. Given an array of integers, move all non-zero elements to the left of all zero elements.
+3. [Array] Given an array of integers, move all non-zero elements to the left of all zero elements.

     *HINT: two pointer do swap, if order doesn't matters, use two pointer: front and back.
     If order matters, use two pointer: fast and slow.